We’re committed to working for you, with you.

 Alongside Common Interests, there is a growing community of more than 2,400 Certified B Corps from 50+ countries and over 130 industries working together toward 1 unifying goal: to redefine success in business.
 Read more at bcorporation.net

-We’ve been voted “Best for the World” – Four Years in a row!
+We’ve been voted “Best for the World” – Six Times in a row!

 The Customer portion of the B Impact Assessment measures the impact a company has on its customers by focusing on whether a company sells products or services that promote public benefit and if those products/services are targeted toward serving underserved populations.
 The section also measures whether a company’s product or service is designed to solve a social or environmental issue (improving health, preserving environment, creating economic opportunity for individuals or communities, promoting the arts/sciences, or increasing the flow of capital to purpose-driven enterprises).
 Honorees scoring in the top 10 percent set a gold standard for the high impact that business as a force for good can make on consumers around the world.
-More Information can be found at: http://www.bthechange.com.
+You can view the 2022 “Best for Customers” list by clicking here.